jeff-winn/homebridge-automower-platform/docs/kb.md

 ---

 Are you trying to get help with something going on with the plugin you've installed?
 Well you've come to the right place!
 The knowledge articles below should give answers to common problems that have been seen while running the plugin.

+If you are looking to see whether your mower is supported by the plugin, you can find the compatibility matrix [HERE](/extras/compatibility-matrix).